algorandfoundation/ARCs/ARCs/arc-00xx.md

 ## Security Considerations

-Non-normative: Keep in mind that the rules governing a Smart ASA are only in place as long as:
+The rules governing a Smart ASA are only in place as long as:

-- The ASA remains frozen,
+- The ASA remains frozen;
-- its `ClawbackAddr` is set as specified in the [metadata section](#metadata),
+- the `ClawbackAddr` of the ASA is set as specified in the [metadata section](#metadata);
-- the controlling Smart Contract is not updatable, not deletable, not rekeyable.
+- the controlling Smart Contract is not updatable, nor deletable, nor re-keyable.

 TODO: Opt-in, clear state and freeze.